Gavrailov/Gavrailov/README.md

 ## Hi there 👋
 I am Anton Gavrailov, an aspiring developer focusing on AI (Artificial Intelligence) and ML (Machine Learning).
 I graduated as an Industrial Engineer from the Technical University in Sofia and am currently nearing the completion of my Master’s degree in AI at Sofia University - FMI.

 🌱 I’m currently learning to use Java and exploring front-end technologies like HTML, CSS, and JavaScript.
-I am also dabbling with databases such as MongoDB, SQL, Spring Boot, Kubernetes and Docker.
+I am also dabbling with Spring Boot, Kubernetes,Docker and databases such as MongoDB and SQL.

 ⚡ At one point in my life, I played professional video games, which fueled my competitiveness and drives my ambition in programming to continually improve.